galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 > ### {% icon hands_on %} Hands-on: Share history
 >
-> 1. Share your history with your neighbour.
+> 1. Share your history with your neighbour (ask for his/her galaxy username).
 > 2. Find the history shared by your neighbour.
 Histories shared with specific users can be accessed by those users under their top masthead "User" menu under `Histories shared with me`.
 {: .hands_on}